softdev8/Restaurant_App_Objective-c/README.md

-# Install Cocoa Pods and XCode 9.0 with Swift 3.2 or more.
+# Install Cocoa Pods and XCode 9.0
     sudo gem install cocoapods -v

 From the terminal locate the working directory